reke592/sa_flutter_flux/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Sample Flux store implementation in flutter.
+Sample Flux store implementation in Flutter.
+!!!
+Please note that this package is not intended for production use and should be used at your own risk.
+It was created as an experimental attempt to implement flux state mutations.
+Keep in mind that extensive use of List.of in computed getters may have potential implications, and careful consideration should be given to memory usage and performance.

 ## Features

-abstract class and sample to implement flux store.
+abstract class to implement unidirectional flow. see [sample](https://github.com/reke592/sa_flutter_flux_sample).

 ## Getting started